pekrau/CouchDB2/README.md

 Insert or update the document.

-If the document is already in the database, the `_rev` item must be present in the document, and it will be updated.
+If the document is already in the database, the `_rev` item must be present in the document; its value will be updated.

-If the document does not contain an item `_id`, it is added having a UUID4 value.
-The `_rev` item is also added.
+If the document does not contain an item `_id`, one will be added having a UUID4 value.
+The `_rev` item will also be added.

 ### delete
 ```python